 Basis of Presentation: The consolidated financial statements and notes thereto are presented in a combined report filed by two separate Registrants: AWR and GSWC.
 References in this report to "Registrant" are to AWR and GSWC, collectively, unless otherwise specified.
 Certain prior period amounts have been reclassified on the statements of cash flows to conform to current year presentation.
-AWR owns all of the outstanding common shares of GSWC and ASUS and, upon completion of the reorganization plan, will own all the common shares of Bear Valley Electric Service, Inc. ASUS owns all of the outstanding common stock of the Military Utility Privatization Subsidiaries.
+AWR owns all of the outstanding common shares of GSWC, BVESI and ASUS.
+ASUS owns all of the outstanding common stock of the Military Utility Privatization Subsidiaries.
 The consolidated financial statements of AWR include the accounts of AWR and its subsidiaries, all of which are wholly owned.
 These financial statements are prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
 Intercompany transactions and balances have been eliminated in the AWR consolidated financial statements.